-I have been treating \\\\\\ for the past eight months for her chronic pain since my partner, Dr. \\\\\\, left the practice.
-Unfortunately, on her most recent urine drug screen, she tested positive for street methamphetamines.
-Due to this, we are going to be releasing her from \\\\\.
+I have been treating for the past eight months for her chronic pain since my partner, Dr. for the past eight months for her chronic most recent urine drug screen, she tested positive for street methamphetamines.
+Due to this, we are going to be releasing her from for the past eight months for her chronic .